hummatli/AndroidAppUpdater/README.md

 </p>

 ## Description
 MAHAndroidUpdater is free, open source, third party Android library for notifing update information to installed android apps on android device.
-By it's help old application gets notified about update information from Google Play Market
+By it's help old application gets notified about update information from Google Play Market.
-Library has built with Kotlin language on `Android Studio IDE` and binaries have added to `jcenter()`  `maven` repository.
+`Library has built with Kotlin language on Android Studio IDE` and binaries have added to `jcenter()`  `maven` repository.
 You can check  [jCenter() download statistics](https://bintray.com/hummatli/maven/mah-android-updater#statistics) on this [link](https://bintray.com/hummatli/maven/mah-android-updater#statistics)
 There is a list of [application using MAHAndroidUpdater](https://github.com/hummatli/MAHAndroidUpdater#applications-using-mahandroidupdater).
 It would be nice if see your app link there too.
 If you use this library and want to see your app in the start of the [list](https://github.com/hummatli/MAHAndroidUpdater#applications-using-mahandroidupdater) please [inform me](mailto:settarxan@gmail.com) or send a pull request.